AMWA-TV/info-004/docs/Example HOWTO.md

 ;; MSG SIZE  rcvd: 178
 ```

-As can be seen the DNS server provides two PTRs to the query.
+As can be seen the DNS server answers with two PTR records to this query.
-Details on prioritization and TXT can be checked as well:
+Details on the priority and other metadata for each service instance can be checked as well.

-First we query for the SRV.
+First we query for the SRV record:

 ```
 # dig reg-api-2._nmos-register._tcp.example.com SRV